vamsi-perala/Multiplex-Manager-using-RESTful-Webservice/README.md

 # Multiplex-Manager-using-RESTful-Webservice

 The detail project report is present in the Git Repository.
-This is a summary of the project.
+The instructions to execute are present in the document, ReadmeBVV.pdf"

+**Summary**:
 This application is intended to facilitate users to book movie tickets that are screened in the multiplex "BVV".
 The multiplex BVV has a fixed number of screens and movies are screened in them at various show times in a day.
 The application offers the following options to the user:
 *List available movies*